Osamu Dazai: Postwar career

 In July 1947, Dazai's novel Shayo (The Setting Sun, translated 1956) was published.
 It depicts the decline of the Japanese nobility after the war.
 It was partly based on the diary of Shizuko Ōta, an admirer of Dazai's work who first met him in 1941.
 The pair had a daughter, the writer Ōta Haruko in 1947.

 A heavy drinker, Dazai became an alcoholic and his health deteriorated rapidly.
 At this time he met Tomie Yamazaki, a beautician whose husband had been killed in the war after just ten days of marriage.
 Dazai abandoned his wife and children and moved in with Tomie.

 Dazai began writing his novel No Longer Human (人間失格 Ningen Shikkaku, 1948) at the onsen in Atami.
 He then moved to Ōmiya with Tomie and stayed there until mid-May 1948, finishing his novel.
 A quasi-autobiography, it depicts a self-destructive young man who believes that he is disqualified from being human.
-The book has been translated into several foreign languages.
+The book has been translated into several languages.

 In the spring of 1948, Dazai worked on Goodbye, a novella scheduled to be serialized in the Asahi Shimbun.
 It was never finished.